 The Court points out that there is no doubt that Serbia and Montenegro is a State for the purpose of Article 34, paragraph 1, of the Statute.
-However, the objection was raised by certain Respondents although not by France that, at the time when the Application was filed, Serbia and Montenegro did not meet the conditions set down in Article 35 of the Statute because it was not a member of the United Nations at the relevant time.
+However, the objection was raised by certain Respondents that, at the time when the Application was filed, Serbia and Montenegro did not meet the conditions set down in Article 35 of the Statute.
+The Court recalls that Italy argued as a preliminary objection to jurisdiction that the Applicant does not have access to the Court.
+It considered that the Applicant was not a Member of the United Nations and concluded, inter alia, that